 The slang term Gelb sehen, literally to "see yellow," means a player has been penalized with a yellow penalty card:

-For that, however, I received a yellow card for foul plays on the field.
+For that, however, I received a yellow card for foul play against the field,

 In the above caption you see the football terms das Foulspiel (foul play) and der Rasen (the playing field) too!